-BFA Dance applicants are required to audition either by attending a live audition or submitting an audition via recording (please see information below on each of these formats).
-BA and BS applicants will need to take a technique assessment class either during a live audition day or just prior to the start of the Fall term (during UO's Week of Welcome.)
+BFA Dance applicants are required to audition either by attending a live audition (see SOMD website for audition dates) or by submitting an audition via video.
+BA and BS applicants are required to take a technique assessment class during a live audition or just prior to the beginning of the Fall term during Week of Welcome.